The Thread Interfaith Seminary

 Reframe prayer, ritual, and contemplation as acts of justice, interconnection, and sacred resistance.

-This course is formative, not performative.
+This program is formative, not performative.
 It is designed to stay with you.

 We meet every four weeks (give or take) as a large group.

-In between those, we meet in small groups for small groups.
+In between those, we meet in small groups for shorter integration sessions.

 How We Learn